adon-cloudcannon/landing-page-test/src/collections/posts/a-new-way-to-configure-your-cloudcannon-sites.md

 ---
 We’ve just released a new way to create and edit your [CloudCannon configuration files](https://cloudcannon.com/documentation/guides/getting-started/configuring-your-cms/) within CloudCannon itself — enabling all users to clearly see what’s possible in our *very detailed* global configuration options.

-Developers on CloudCannon can now view and edit their config files in the Data Editor, which allows them to see their configuration at a glance — as well as to learn more about the options that are available to them.
+Developers on CloudCannon can now view and edit their config files at a glance — as well as learning more about the options that are available to them.

 Here’s our Engineering Lead, Ross Phillips, on what the new configuration view brings to CloudCannon users:

+{% bookshop 'markdown/youtube' title: "" id: "" extend: false border: false %}

 ## How to configure the ideal editing experience for your static site